jasonharriot/pi-daq-server/README.md

 # pi-daq-server
 This software facilitates the following:
-- Logging of data from Advantech ADAM-6200 series or similar devices
+- Logging of data from Advantech ADAM-6200 series or similar device
-- Serving of data over the network via an API
+- Serving of data over the network via MySQL
-- Analysis of data
+- Analysis of data in Python with Matplotlib, Numpy, etc.
 ---
 # Steps to install the server portion of this software on a raspberry pi:
 - Get a terminal